Graduate Assistantships

 Please note that a student cannot receive more tuition credits than their tuition balance after factoring in scholarships, discounts, and other financial awards.

-All graduate assistants must submit weekly timesheets to their managers via Workday.
+All Graduate Assistants must submit weekly timesheets to their managers via Workday.

 Students who do not complete their hours will lose tuition credits in proportion to the hours missed and will be billed for the balance.